usubram/slack-quick-bots/README.md

 Some of the salient features

 *  Pre-defined bot command behaviors with user preferred command name.
 Pre-defined command includes data, recursive and recursive task killer command.
-*  Support multiple bot at the same channel.
+*  Seamlessly use multiple bot inside same channel.
+Just do @botname {command} or {botname}
-*  Auto generated help/error message.
+*  Auto generated contextual help/error message.
 *  Configurable command param for great control.
+*  Log support.
+Simple console or winston like, your choice.
 *  exciting features to follow soon.

 ## Getting Started